tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 ImportedIdentity.context MUST include the context used to determine the EPSK, if any exists.
 For example, ImportedIdentity.context may include information about peer roles or identities to mitigate Selfie-style reflection attacks {{Selfie}}.
 See {{mitigate-selfie}} for more details.
-If the EPSK is a key derived from some other protocol or sequence of protocols, ImportedIdentity.context MUST include a channel binding for the deriving protocols
+Since the EPSK is a key derived from an external protocol or sequence of protocols, ImportedIdentity.context MUST include a channel binding for the deriving protocols
 {{!RFC5056}}.
 The details of this binding are protocol specific and out of scope for this document.

 ImportedIdentity.target_protocol MUST be the (D)TLS protocol version for which the PSK is being imported.
-For example, TLS 1.3 {{!RFC8446}} uses 0x0304, which will therefore also be used by QUICv1 {{?QUIC=I-D.ietf-quic-transport}}.
-Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.
+For example, TLS 1.3 {{!RFC8446}} uses 0x0304, which will therefore also be used by QUICv1 {{?QUIC=RFC9000}}.
+Note that this means the number of PSKs derived from an EPSK is a function of the number of target protocols.

 Given an ImportedIdentity and corresponding EPSK with base key `epsk`, an Imported PSK IPSK with base key `ipskx` is computed as follows: